A DAY OUT FOR EDITOR DES (THAT’S ME)

 I could do something like Miss May did.
 I have all the right materials.

 When Miss May Gibbs died in 1969 she left all her money to help little children.
 She was very special, wasn’t she.
 Well she lived by the harbour in Sydney and Pauline said she will take me to see her house one day soon.
 I’ll tell you about it IF SHE EVER DOES.
 Unfortunately Pauline does not always keep her promises….sad but true!
+You can catch a ferry there on Miss May’s very own ferryboat.

 You can leave me a message if you like.